jamesrharwood/thesis/chapters/redesign/methods.md

 ## Introduction

 The output of my focus groups was a long list of ideas.
-To turn this list into an intervention I had to determine which of them I _could_ implement, which ones I _should_ implement, and _how_ I could turn them into intervention components.
-Before I could do that, I had to better define what the objective of the intervention was.
-Although my previous chapters focussed on _authors_ (as opposed to editors, supervisors, or peer reviewers etc.), these chapters threw up multiple behaviours that I could now choose to target.
-For example, did I want authors to complete a checklist upon journal submission?
-Read guidance from start to finish before putting pen to paper?
-Adhere to guidance?
-Visit a particular page on the EQUATOR Network website?
-I needed to select and define the desired behaviour more exactly.
+Because I had encouraged blue-sky thinking amongst a broad range of stakeholders, not all ideas were appropriate nor practical for EQUATOR to implement.
+For example, EQUATOR aren't able to offer financial rewards for good reporting.
+And although EQUATOR _could_ advocate for Universities to fire researchers that don't adhere to reporting guidelines, would staff support such a policy?
+Our first objective, therefore, was to determine which ideas we _could_ implement, which ones we _should_ implement, and _how_ we could turn them into intervention components.
+Of our favoured options, I then had to decide which ideas I could turn into intervention components within the context and confines of my PhD I then had to design and build the intervention.

-In this chapter I explain how I a) defined the target behaviour, b) prioritized intervention functions and policy categories in order to determine which ideas to consider c) used behavioural analysis to turn ideas into intervention components which I then d) developed into an intervention prototype.
+In this chapter I explain how I a) worked with EQUATOR UK to prioritize intervention functions and policy categories in order to determine which ideas to consider b) used behavioural analysis to turn ideas into intervention components which I then c) developed into an intervention prototype.

 ## Methods and Results

-### Objective 1: Defining the target behaviour

-My first step was to state the objective of the intervention in terms of key behaviours and outcomes.
-I did this collaboratively with EQUATOR UK during the first of the {{< var counts.EQUATOR_meetings >}} workshops attended by {{< var counts.EQUATOR_staff >}} UK EQUATOR staff members between Jan - May 2022, described in the previous chapter.
-As recommended by Michie et al (@michieBehaviourChangeWheel2014) we defined our key behaviour in terms of _who_ needed to do _what_, _when_, _where_, and in what _context_.
-Workshop participants drafted definitions on their own before discussing as a group and co-editing a shared file.

-Our final definition of our target behaviour was: **Researchers should use reporting guidance as early as possible in their research pipeline.
-They will do this for every piece of research, at their place of work, on their own but in the context of collaboration**

-Participants broke this key behaviour into two sub behaviours:

-1. Engage with reporting guidelines as early as possible (ie access and read them) and,
-2. Apply the guidance to their writing as intended by the guideline developer.

-By "research pipeline" we mean the many steps involved in a typical project which may include ideation, obtaining funding and ethics permission, designing, writing a protocol, drafting a manuscript, editing a manuscript, submitting a manuscript.
-Instead of specifying _which_ stage reporting guidance should be used, we decided to specify that we want authors to use guidance as "early as possible".
-We did this for a few reasons.
-Firstly, guidelines differ in how easily they can be used for writing protocols or applications.
-Secondly, researchers will naturally come across reporting guidelines at different stages of their work.
-Should a researcher discover a guideline at the point of journal submission, then we would still want them to apply the guidance then, even though this is a relatively late stage.
-But by specifying "as early as possible", we declare our hope that _next time_ that same researcher may decide to use a guideline at an earlier point.
-And finally, not all research projects will begin with a written funding application, ethics application, or protocol.

-By "apply", we refer to using guidance to plan, write or edit a written description of research (e.g. within a manuscript or application).
-Applying guidance includes the use of tools like templates or checklists.
-Participants discussed specifying "completing a reporting checklist" as a target behaviour, but decided against it as previous research showed that authors who complete checklists upon submission don't necessarily edit their manuscript or comply with guidelines.
-Participants also recognised that focussing on checklists may be problematic because checklists appear administrative, are used _after_ a manuscript has been written, at which point authors are least able or motivated to edit their work.
-Nevertheless, participants recognised that checklists will continue to be an important part of how reporting guidance are disseminated, and so they are included within the term "apply the guidance", without being named.

-We felt it important to specify that guidance should be applied "as intended by the guideline developer" as my previous research showed that sometimes authors who misinterpret guidelines may believe that they are adhering when they are not.

-Hence our target behaviour definition specifies the _who_, _what_, and _when_ but is broad enough to account for differences between researchers' working practices, research projects, and reporting guidelines.

-### Objective 2: Prioritizing intervention functions and policy categories
+### Objective 1: Prioritizing intervention functions and policy categories

 #### Purpose

-Because I had included different stakeholders and encouraged blue-sky thinking, not all ideas were practical for EQUATOR to implement.
-For example, EQUATOR aren't able to offer financial rewards for good reporting, but they do control a website.
-And although they _could_ advocate for Universities to fire researchers that don't adhere to reporting guidelines, nobody at the UK EQUATOR Center would support such a policy.
-I lead a series of workshops so that we, as a group, could decide which ideas we felt we _could_ and _should_ take forward.
+To identify which ideas EQUATOR and I should take forward.

 #### Methods

-The prioritization exercise occurred during the final three workshops described in the previous chapter.
+The prioritization exercise occurred during the final three workshops described in chapter {{< var chapters.workshops >}}.
 Although 6 members of the UK EQUATOR Centre took part in the internal workshops, only 4 took part in the prioritisation exercise.

 With over a hundred ideas, it was impractical to rank them individually.
 There were too many, and some were very similar, which made discussions at this level tedious and confusing.
 Additionally, because ideas often conflated intervention functions and policy categories, it was difficult to tease ideas apart - if we didn't like an idea, was it because we didn't like its function or its mode of delivery?
 For example, in the idea "journal instructions to authors should use reassuring authors", although EQUATOR members may have favoured using persuasive "reassuring" language, they may have felt that expending effort to lobby journals to change their author guidelines may be an expensive and impractical use of research budget.

-Instead, I asked workshop participants to prioritize the 9 intervention functions and 7 policy categories listed by @michieBehaviourChangeWheel2011, within which all ideas could be categorised (see chapter #TODO for an introduction to the Behaviour Change Wheel, intervention functions, and policy categories).
-I used ideas as concrete examples of these, otherwise abstract, concepts, but I didn't ask members to rank these ideas directly.
+Instead, I followed the recommendation of Michie et al, which advises to prioritize intervention functions and policy categories instead of the ideas themselves @michieBehaviourChangeWheel2011 (see chapter {{< var chapters.bcw >}} for an overview).
+I used ideas as concrete examples of these abstract concepts, but I didn't ask members to rank ideas directly.

-I wanted participants to consider options' Affordability, Practicability, Efficacy, Acceptability, Side-effects, and Equity.
-Together, these are known as the APEASE criteria.
+Michie et al @michieBehaviourChangeWheel2011 recommend using the APEASE criteria to prioritze options, which stands for Affordability, Practicability, Efficacy, Acceptability, Side-effects, and Equity.
 Participants considered the APEASE criteria for each intervention function on their own before discussing as a group and adding notes to a co-edited file.
-I then asked them to decide which intervention function(s) they would prioritize, which they would consider but not prioritize, and which (if any) they would avoid.
+As per Michie et al's advice @michieBehaviourChangeWheel2011, I then asked them to decide which intervention function(s) they would prioritize, which they would consider but not prioritize, and which (if any) they would avoid.
 Participants then discussed their preferences as a group before reaching consensus.

-I then repeated the exercise to prioritize policy categories before deciding which of these I could pursue within the constraints of my DPhil.
+I then repeated the exercise to prioritize policy categories.

+To decide which of the favoured options I could pursue within the constraints of my DPhil, I reflected on ideas on my own, discussed them with my supervisors, and discussed options with the workshop participants to reach a decision together.

 #### Results